-PDEModelical is nonstandardised experimental Modelica language extension for 1-dimensional partial differential extensions (PDE).
+PDEModelica1 is nonstandardised experimental Modelica language extension for 1-dimensional partial differential extensions (PDE).

 It is enabled using compiler flag --grammar=PDEModelica.
-Compiler flags may be set e.g. in OMEdit (Tools>Options->Simulation->OMC Flags) or in the OpenModelica script using command.
-Note that PDEModelica does now work yet with the current frontend so you need to set -d=newInst in Tools->Options->Simulation->OMC Flags or check "Enable old frontend for code generation".
+Compiler flags may be set e.g. in OMEdit (globally in Tools->Options->Simulation->Translation Flags or in Simulation Setup->Translation Flags for specific models) or in an OpenModelica script using setCommandLineOptions.
+Note that PDEModelica does now work yet with the current frontend so you need to also use the flag -d=-newInst or check "Enable old frontend for code generation" in OMEdit under Translation Flags.